Onderwijs Onderzoek Actueel Organisatie en samenwerking EN

 Focus

-Organ Studies focuses on the transition the organ is currently going through: after having lived in church for six centuries, it is reinventing itself as the secular instrument it has been in the first sixteen centuries of its existence.
+Organ Studies focuses on the transition the organ is currently going through: after having functioned in church for six centuries, it is reinventing itself as the secular instrument it has been in the first sixteen centuries of its existence.

 Research